How to Evaluate Windows for Hurricane Resistance

 Hurricane-resistant fenestration is designed to prevent catastrophic damage to buildings by providing enough structural strength to resist extreme winds, impact from wind-borne debris, and water penetration.

 Current building codes for damage resistance due to wind pressure are proven indicators for preventing high-velocity winds from entering buildings and causing extreme structural damage.
-However, destruction from windborne debris is often a greater concern.
+However, destruction from windborne debris is often a more significant concern.

-When it comes to choosing fenestration – windows and window glazing – for hurricane-resistance, it’s important to consider both wind and debris damage.
+When choosing fenestration – windows and window glazing – for hurricane resistance, it’s essential to consider both wind and debris damage.

 How to Choose the Best Hurricane-Resistant Windows

-So how do you prepare for both wind and debris damage?
-Facility Executive suggests some specifics when choosing hurricane-resistant windows.
+So, how do you prepare for both wind and debris damage?
+The Facility Executive suggests some specifics when choosing hurricane-resistant windows.

 They should be independently tested by an accredited third-party laboratory and certified by an accredited certification body.
 All hurricane-resistant fenestration requires laboratory testing under simulated storm conditions per Miami-Dade protocol TAS 201/202/203 or AAMA/WDMA/CSA 101/I.S.2/A440 and ASTM E1886/1996.
 To pass these tests, the product must meet the specific air infiltration, water penetration, and structural performance, and remain intact after simulated windborne debris pressure cycles.